CompTIA 220-1201 Practice Test

 Explanation:

-A. Escalate to the network team → Not necessary yet; symptoms point to a local machine issue.
+A. Escalate to the network team to check end-to-end connectivity:

 A user reported performance issues on a computer after a recent OS update A technician is confident that rolling back the system will resolve the issue.
 Which of the following steps should the technician take next?